Types of Bitcoin Moving Averages

 Smoothed Moving Average

-The Linear Weighted Moving Average cryptocurrency indicator reacts fastest to bitcoin price data, followed by the Exponential MA & then the SMA.
+The Linear Weighted Moving Average crypto tool changes quickest to bitcoin price changes, then the Exponential MA, and lastly the SMA.

 SMA, Linear Weighted MA, Exponential Moving Average - Types of Bitcoin MAs Moving Averages - Simple Moving Average, Exponential Moving Average(MA) and LWMA